 Super cheesy mac and cheese muffins are baked in single serve sizes in a cupcake tin.
 This recipe is perfect for lunch or a really fun side dish.

 It is back to school time!
 With all of the extra worries that involves this year, I thought I’d help take the worry of what to give the kids for lunch off your table.

 This super fun mac and cheese recipe is quick and versatile.
 It’s perfect whether you are packing their lunchbox or feeding them at home.

-In fact you could make a batch in the evening and serve them as a fun side for dinner.
-Bag up the leftovers and toss them in lunches throughout the week.
+In fact you could make a batch in the evening and serve them as a fun side dish for dinner.
+When dinner is over, bag up the leftovers and toss them in lunches throughout the week.

 They are great hot but still yummy at room temperature.
 Plus they can be eaten as a finger food so you don’t have to worry about silverware.